 The benefits of combining World of Hyatt points

-There are potentially a couple of benefits to being able to combine World of Hyatt points:
+There are potentially a few benefits to being able to combine World of Hyatt points:

 - On the most basic level, it allows you to combine points so you have enough for an award stay; in other words, if you have two accounts with 15,000 points each, you can combine the points so you have enough for a one night stay at a Category 7 hotel, which costs 30,000 points